edgio-docs/edgio-docs/src/guides/v7/logs/rtld/log_data_verification.md

     {{ ENV_NAV }} **Realtime Log Delivery**.

-2. Find the desired profile and then click on the <Image inline src="/images/v7/icons/analytics.png" alt="Analytics" /> (delete) icon.
+2. Find the desired profile and then click on its <Image inline src="/images/v7/icons/analytics.png" alt="Analytics" /> (analytics) icon.
 3. Choose the time period for which log performance statistics will be reported from the upper-right hand corner of the page.